btoll/benjamintoll.com/content/post/virtual_machines.md

 ![VMM](/images/vmm_protection_ring.jpeg)

 The privilege rings are hardware enforced by a CPU [status register].
+In other words, the idea of a ring is only a conceptual model to help understand the nested levels of trust, with inner-most ring being the most trusted.
+The enforcement are bits stored in a CPU register, checked by the CPU whenever an instruction is issued by a process and blocks if the instruction requires a higher privilege level than the current CPU privilege mode.

 ### User Space and Kernel Space